CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 ### `dict`

-`dict` response type refers to the JSON representation of a response.
+`dict` response type refers to the JSON representation of the response.
 In particular, it refers to JSON as a `dict`.
 Don't confuse with [`list[dict]`](/learn/user_guide/params_response.html#listdict).

-If this type is present, the result of `json()` method of `Response` object is returned.
+If this type is present and method is not OPTIONS or HEAD, the result of `json()` method of `Response` object is returned.
+Otherwise, if method is OPTIONS or HEAD, the attribute `headers` of `Response` object is returned.
+This is the only one response type that can be used for automatic header extraction.

 Instead of `dict` you can provide `dict[KT, VT]`, where `KT` is key type and `VT` is value type.

 /// tip
-Use `dict` response type only when response validation is redundant or useless
+Use `dict` response type only when your want to get headers, using 'HEAD' or 'OPTIONS' method, or response validation is redundant or useless

 In this example, adding validations for `version` and `available` field could be redundant.
 Especially, if this function is used as helper.